 The Combo Spell ability is another extremely potent ability, as it reduces the character's casting time proportionate to the number of hits they've scored.
 This basically means that characters with it can keep casting spells back to back to gradually decrease their cast time until everything they use triggers instantly, allowing you to completely fill the battlefield with spells that can keep even bosses locked down indefinitely due to the status ailments some of them can inflict.

-The Director's Cut version of Tales of Destiny Remake gives Leon the Demon Lance Zero spell.
+The Director's Cut version of Tales of Destiny Remake takes Leon's Demon's Lance spell from the original and buffs it to amazing levels, even renaming it "Demon's Lance: Zero".
 He's hard to stagger out of casting, and on release it fires a massive, screen-filling attack and also grants him immunity to the next seven hits.

 Leon's Chaltier also has the highest critical chance of any Swordian (plus a chance to petrify) in a game where criticals restore CC, letting you continue your combo as long as you keep getting them.

 Johnny doesn't gain his Maware Rondo until fairly high level but it allows him to easily stunlock many bosses including Bonus Boss Barbatos who is weak to its sound element.